How to Deploy an MCP App to Production (May 2026)

 fly deploy

 Your MCP endpoint will be at https://my-mcp-app.fly.dev/mcp.
+Point ChatGPT, Claude, or any MCP host to that URL.

-CI/CD: Build Before Deploy
+CI/CD: Build and Test Before Deploy

 name: Deploy